patrickhulten/online-shop/README.md

 6. [License](#license)

 ## Description
 Wook Wear Portfolio Site is a mock website designed to serve as a showcase for web development skills and projects related to the fictional brand Wook Wear.
-It demonstrates proficiency in HTML, CSS, Bootstrap, and other web development technologies.
+It demonstrates proficiency in HTML, CSS, Bootstrap, and JQuery.

 ## Features
 Responsive Design: Ensures the website looks great and functions well across various devices and screen sizes.